quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Chosen Version:

 : The version that the sender has chosen to use for this connection.
-This field MUST be equal to the value of the Version field in the long header that carries this data.
+In most cases, this field will be equal to the value of the Version field in the long header that carries this data.

 The contents of the `Other Versions` field depends on whether it is sent by the client or by the server.